NLykoskoufis/fenrichcpp/README.md

 By default the window size is set to ± 2'500, the maf window to ±2% and the number of random variants to 10.
 You can always change these parameters if needed.

-*IMPORTANT*: the eQTL results should be in QTLtools cis format.
-Please check QTLtools for the exact format to use.
+**IMPORTANT: the eQTL results should be in QTLtools cis format.
+Please check QTLtools for the exact format to use.**

 ```{bash}